rodrigo-troy/learning-JAX-RS-8/README.md

 # Learning JAX-RS

-This project demonstrates how to create a RESTful web service using JAX-RS, along with JSON validation, custom error handling, and proper logging.
+This project showcases the development of a RESTful web service using JAX-RS and Java EE 8.
+It implements RESTful endpoints with Jersey, ensures robust input validation through the Jakarta Bean Validation API, and features custom error handling for improved user feedback.
+Detailed logging is achieved with Log4j2, while dependency injection is seamlessly integrated using Weld.
+Furthermore, the project includes comprehensive API documentation powered by Swagger.
 ## Overview

 The project includes: